Friday, November 22, 2024

 Friday Ramble - Calling the Sun Home

-Herons, geese and loons have departed, and waterways in the eastern Ontario highlands are deserted.
-Temperatures are sometimes freezing after dark, but not always - October and November have been unseasonably warm this year.
-On early morning rambles, we scan puddles along the trail for skims of ice, and fallen leaves crunch pleasingly under our feet.
+On early morning rambles, fallen leaves crunch pleasingly under our feet, and we examine puddles along the trail for skims of ice.
 Near home, a north wind rattles the eaves of the little blue house in the village and sets the whiskery trees nearby in raspy motion.
 It is raining as I write this, but there will be snow next week, lots of it.

 When night falls, I pull draperies closed and shut out the gloom beyond the windows, taking refuge, comfort and great pleasure in small seasonal rites.
 I light scented candles, brew pots of tea, knead bread dough and stir mugs of hot chocolate, experiment with recipes for curries and paellas, sketch and read.
 I plot gardens for next year (more roses and herbs, perhaps a Medicine Wheel garden), craft grand and fabulous schemes which will probably never see the light of day.
 I do a little dancing from time to time, but my efforts are closer to lurching than anything else.